-More than 8 million flower bulbs bloom throughout the Netherlands in spring.
-Acres of rainbow fields crisscross farmlands, especially in the Bollenstreek (Dutch for flower region) just southwest of Amsterdam.
-Tulip-love grips the country in spring, bringing visitors from near and far to wander the famous Keukenhof gardens and view the fields.
-Festivals, public displays, parades, and gardens across cities celebrate the kingdom's favorite flower.
-Book a Holland or Amsterdam tour or cruise package and get a true sense of the Netherlands’ extraordinary connection to these blooms.
+Tulip Season in the Netherlands can range from late March to mid-May, but the flowers are usually at their best halfway through April.
+During the Spring, tulip love grips the country, bringing visitors from near and far to wander the famous Keukenhof Gardens and view the bulb fields.
+Festivals, public displays, parades, and gardens across the city celebrate the kingdom's favorite flower.
+Book a Netherlands or Amsterdam tour or cruise package and get a true sense of the Netherlands’ extraordinary connection to these blooms.

 Celebrate Spring with a Trip to the Netherlands

 Visit the Netherlands to wander the famous Keukenhof tulip gardens, view the fields, and celebrate the tulip in Amsterdam

 Amsterdam, the cultural capital of the Netherlands, has several celebrations of the beloved bulb.
 Every January, National Tulip Day brightens this beautiful canal-crossed city.
 A temporary garden of over 200,000 tulips takes over Dam Square offering a tulip for every citizen: people are invited to pick out their own free tulip.
 Come Spring, hundreds of tulip displays bloom in public areas for the Amsterdam Tulip Festival.

 Why Should You Visit the Amsterdam Tulip Festival?

 The Amsterdam Tulip Festival in April is a horticultural lover’s dream.
 Similar to the Chelsea Flower Show in London, gardens of the city’s museums and hotels bloom with color, displays peek around distinguished buildings in the city center, and market stalls overflow with flowers to take home and share.